Mirrrrrow/m_garages/README.md

 ## 📋 Description

 A simple yet effective garage system for FiveM using ox_lib menus.
-Players can store, retrieve, and manage vehicles in personal or faction garages, while possibly having to pay parking fees.
+Players can store, retrieve, and manage vehicles in personal or faction garages.
 Fully configurable and roleplay-friendly.

 ## 🥇 Installation